dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_collection_approvals

 Revokes collection-level approvals from the set of active approvals.
-The `from_subaccount` parameter specifies the token owner's subaccount to which the approval to be revoked applies, the `spender` the party for which the approval is to be revoked.
-Not providing the `from_subaccount` or `spender` means to revoke approvals with any value for the omitted parameter(s).
-By not specifying both `from_subaccount` and `spender`, all collection-level approvals of the caller are revoked.
+The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
+A `null` value of `from_subaccount` indicates the default subaccount.
+A `null` value for `spender` means to revoke approvals with any value for the spender.

 The response is a vector containing a record for each revoked approval.
 Each element is the `Ok` variant in the success case containing the transaction index and the `Err` variant in the error case containing an error.